Script Hosting Sites – Friend or Foe?

 Should writers use script hosting sites, then?

-If you do have that Winner, the type that’s already scored “Recommend” verdicts from the leading script consultancies, then a script hosting site might help you.
+If you do have that Winner, the type that’s already scored “Recommend” verdicts from a leading script consultant, then a script hosting site might help you.

 But if the script isn’t that great, well, you just played the lottery apart from, if you win by some miracle, you get a $1 option offer from Joey straight out of NY Film School, rather than $10m.